 Our department is well known for applying biophysical/bioanalytical approaches to uncover fundamental mechanisms of protein structure, folding and function.
 We apply an arsenal of tools, including spectroscopies, crystallography, calorimetry, and protein engineering, to systems that range from fundamental models to proteins involved in disease states.
 We are also well known for developing molecules and nano-assemblies to mimic or control biomolecules and systems.

 How to Apply to the UMass Chemistry PhD Program

-Fill out the online application at the Graduate School.
+Fill out the online Graduate School application.

 - Application Deadline: December 15 (Fall admission only)